Common buzzard: Similar species

 The common buzzard is often confused with other raptors especially in flight or at a distance.
 Inexperienced and over-enthusiastic observers have even mistaken darker birds for the far larger and differently proportioned golden eagle (Aquila chrysaetos) and also dark birds for western marsh harrier (Circus aeruginosus) which also flies in a dihedral but is obviously relatively much longer and slenderer winged and tailed and with far different flying methods.
 Also buzzards may possibly be confused with dark or light morph booted eagles (Hieraeetus pennatus), which are similar in size, but the eagle flies on level, parallel-edged wings which usually appear broader, has a longer squarer tail, with no carpal patch in pale birds and all dark flight feathers but for whitish wedge on inner primaries in dark morph ones.
 Pale individuals are sometimes also mistaken with pale morph short-toed eagles (Circaetus gallicus) which are much larger with a considerably bigger head, longer wings (which are usually held evenly in flight rather than in a dihedral) and paler underwing lacking any carpal patch or dark wing lining.

 More serious identification concerns lie in other Buteo species and in flight with honey buzzards, which are quite different looking when seen perched at close range.
 The European honey buzzard (Pernis apivorus) is thought to engage in mimicry of more powerful raptors, in particular, juveniles may mimic the plumage of the more powerful common buzzard.
 While less individually variable in Europe, the honey buzzard is more extensively polymorphic on underparts than even the common buzzard.
 The most common morph of the adult European honey buzzard is heavily barred and rufous on the underside, quite different from the common buzzard, however the brownish juvenile much more resembles an intermediate common buzzard.
 Honey buzzards flap with distinctively slower and more even wing beats than common buzzards.
 The wings are also lifted higher on each upstroke, creating a more regular and mechanical effect, furthermore their wings are held slightly arched when soaring but not in a V-shape.
 On the honey buzzard, the head appears smaller, the body thinner, the tail longer and the wings narrower and more parallel-edged.
-The steppe buzzard race is particularly often mistaken for juvenile European honey buzzards, to the point where early observers of raptor migration in Israel considered distant individuals indistinguishable.
+The steppe buzzard is particularly often mistaken for juvenile European honey buzzards, to the point where early observers of raptor migration in Israel considered distant individuals indistinguishable.
 However, when compared to a steppe buzzard, the honey buzzard has distinctly darker secondaries on the underwing with fewer and broader bars and more extensive black wing-tips (whole fingers) contrasting with a less extensively pale hand.
 Found in the same range as the steppe buzzard in some parts of southern Siberia as well as (with wintering steppes) in southwestern India, the Oriental honey buzzard (Pernis ptilorhynchus) is larger than both the European honey buzzard and the common buzzard.
 The Oriental species is more similar in body plan to common buzzards, being relatively broader winged, shorter tailed and more amply-headed (though the head is still relatively small) relative to the European honey buzzard, but all plumages lack carpal patches.